Chelsea 2-5 West Brom: Matheus Pereira and Callum Robinson doubles inspire Baggies to shock win

 The visitors' challenge became even harder when they fell behind just before the half-hour mark after Alonso's curling free kick beat Sam Johnstone, but not the post, only for the alert Pulisic to tap home the rebound.

-However, if the hosts thought they were in for a comfortable afternoon's work in west London, they were mistaken as Silva, back in the line-up after injury and booked early on, picked up a second caution to receive his marching orders two minutes later.
+However, if the hosts thought they were in for a comfortable afternoon's work in west London, they were mistaken as Silva, back in the line-up after injury and booked early on, picked up a second caution to receive his marching orders two minutes later after the hosts lost possession in a bad area.

 - Get NOW TV day pass for £9.99 | Live football on Sky Sports